Pomegranate Guacamole

 • Lime: For two tablespoons of lime juice, you’ll probably need just one lime.
 Gently rolling the citrus on a hard surface before juicing will make it easier to squeeze.

 • Pomegranate: Adds a burst of juicy sweetness and a delightful crunch.
 When selecting pomegranates, choose ones that feel heavy for their size, indicating they are full of juicy seeds.
+Check out my video tutorial for the easiest way to seed a pomegranate.

 See the recipe card for full information on ingredients and quantities.